KaifAsALearner/React_Projects/currencyExchange/README.md

 # Currency Exchange Project

-This is a simple project of currency exchange using react and vite.
+This is a simple responsive project of currency exchange using react and vite.

+# Functionalities
+- Exchanging between two currencies
+- Changing Currency
+- Swapping

 # Stuffs Used